Alicia Elena Pérez Duarte: Research

 Pérez-Duarte is a member of the Sistema Nacional de Investigadores (National System of Researchers).
 She has written numerous articles and books on the legal implications of gender on human rights.
 Many of her works, such as a series entitled Análisis comparativo de legislación local e internacional relativa a la mujer y a la niñez (Comparative Analysis of Local and International Legislation Related to Women and Children) written in conjunction with other authors for each Mexican state, were prepared for the National Commission of Human Rights and other public service organizations.
-Besides her written work, Pérez-Duarte has presented more than three hundred conferences and seminars and participated in numerous round-talbe discussions nationally and internationally on human rights.
+Besides her written work, Pérez-Duarte has presented more than three hundred conferences and seminars and participated in numerous round-table discussions nationally and internationally on human rights.